jxsusilo/where-do-we-eat/README.md

 *Where Do We Eat?* is a website that automatically lists the best nearby restaurants based on the preferences of different people in your group.
 You can start by creating a new session, which will give you a unique code that you can share with your friends.
 After the session is created, anyone with the code can join in.
 Everyone gets to select which cuisines they enjoy most, as well as a price range.
 Every time someone submits their preference, the list of suggested restaurants changes accordingly!
 The more people that like a certain cuisine, the more restaurants from that given cuisine will appear.
 Everyone can also upvote/downvote restaurants on the list, and this will adjust the ranking of the restaurants.
 Upvoted restaurants will rise up the list, while downvoted ones will go down (and sometimes be removed).
 A list of participants is also shown (so you know who has or has not joined in!).

 ### How we built it
-We used Python and Flask for the backend, and React for the frontend.
-We used the Yelp API to get restaurant data.
+- Python and Flask for the backend
+- React for the frontend
+- Yelp API to get restaurant data

 ### Challenges we ran into
 - Learning how to use Flask was a challenge!
 None of us had experience linking the frontend to the backend, so there were a lot of concepts we had to learn.